Vegan Dogs: Nutrition and Precautions

 • Various giant breeds including Scottish deerhounds, Irish wolfhounds, Great Danes, Saint Bernards, and Afghan hounds

-Your veterinarian can run blood tests to ensure that your dog’s new diet is not triggering physiological changes that can lead to DCM.
-If blood tests reveal a problem, there are protein supplements your veterinarian can recommend that should resolve the situation.
+Your veterinarian can run blood tests to determine whether your dog’s new diet is triggering physiological changes that can cause DCM.
+If blood tests reveal a problem, your veterinarian can recommend protein supplements that should resolve the situation.

 Given the susceptibility of some dog breeds to struvite crystals and DCM, now is a great time to suggest that your next dog be a rescued mutt.
 Mixed breeds are unlikely to develop struvite crystals or DCM.
 Plus, their hybrid vigor typically makes them less disposed to a variety of other maladies, from hip dysplasia to epilepsy.
-Mixed breeds consistently enjoy better health than purebreds, and consequently have far lower veterinary bills.
+Mixed breeds commonly enjoy better health than purebreds, and consequently rack up far lower veterinary bills.

 Despite all this, mixed breeds are often in urgent need of rescue.
-The Humane Society of the United States estimates that, in the United States alone, between three and four million unadopted cats and dogs are killed in shelters each year.
+In the United States alone, approximately 670,000 dogs are killed in shelters each year.

 Should You or Shouldn’t You?